Global Engagement > Student Resources > International Student & Scholar Services > Tax Responsibilities

 Visa/Immigration information, including form I-20 (F status) or form DS-2019 (J status)

 * W-2 This form reports your wage earnings if you worked.
-If you had more than one employer you should get a W-2 from each employer.
+If you had more than one employer, you should get a W-2 from each employer.
 It is issued by the end of January for the previous year.
-Make sure all employers from last year have an up-to-date address for you.
+Make sure all employers from last year have your current address.

 * 1042-S This form is used to report: